 Employment service credit is used to determine years of qualifying service for an appointee's vacation accrual rate and for eligibility for service awards.
 Appointees accrue one (1) month of employment service credit for each month in which they are on pay status at least fifty percent (50%) time.
-If receiving PFCB results in a pay status of less than fifty percent (50%) in a given month, an appointee will not receive employment service credit for that month.
+An employee's normal employment service credit is earned while they are receiving PFCB.